meng1994412/ALPR/README.md

 The process of morphological operations:
 1. Blackhat operation (top-left): reveal dark text of license plate characters against light background.
-2. Thresholding operation (top-middle): reval light region.
+2. Thresholding operation (top-middle): reval light region. **This operation comes in handy when pruning regions of the image to examine.**
-3. Solbel gradient along x-axis
+3. Solbel gradient along x-axis (top-right):
     * license plate characters become more predominant as comapre to blackhat image (top-left).
-    * reduce some of the "noise" in the image.
+    * reduce some of the "noise" in the image by ignoring changes to the x-axis gradient.
 4. Gaussian blur: smooth details & noises.
 5. Closing operation: close gaps between the license plate characters.
-6. OTSU's thresholded: obtain binary repsentation
+6. OTSU's thresholded (bottom-left): obtain binary repsentation, combined with previous step to reveal rectangular region.
-7. Erosion & Dilation: clean up the binary image and remove regions that do not interest us.
+7. Erosion & Dilation (bottom-middle): clean up the binary image and remove regions that do not interest us.
-8. Bitwise AND & Erosion, Dilation:
+8. Bitwise AND & Erosion, Dilation (bottom-right):
     * keep only thresholded regions of the image that are also brighter than rest of image
     * further clean up the image